Top 5 Reasons Why Expats Are Flocking to UAE Real Estate

 Typically ranging from 5% to 9% (gross yields before expenses).

-Often lower yields of 2% to 4% (net yields after accounting for property taxes and other deductions).
+Net yields of 2% to 4% are common, which are the yields after property taxes and other expenses are taken into account.

-Typically subject to capital gains tax, reducing the net profit from property sales.
+Usually have to pay capital gains tax, which cuts into the net profit from selling a home.

 Elimination of Hidden Costs